Tinberg/globetrotter/README.md

 ## Description

-Welcome to Globetrotter, an engaging social media platfor dedicated to travel enthusiasts around the globe.
+Welcome to Globetrotter, an engaging social media platform dedicated to travel enthusiasts around the globe.
 Developed as a project for the Javascript course (JS2).
 Globetrotter allows users to share their travel experience and discover new destinations.

+#### Home page
-- Home page: shows the latest travel posts from users you follow.
+The Home Page shows the latest travel posts from users you follow.

+#### Explore
-- Explore page: shows the latest travel posts. to tailor exploration, the page features a robust search function that allows you to discover both posts and profiles. additinoally, the page is equipped with a "Sort By" feature and a continent filter, enabling you to navigate through the content based on your preferences.
+The Explore page shows the latest travel posts.
+The page features a robust search function that allows you to discover both posts and profiles.
+Additionally, the page is equipped with a "Sort By" feature and a continent filter, enabling you to navigate through the content based on your preferences.

+#### My Profile
-- My profile page: create and customize your profile, share stories, photos, and tips. you can also visit other travelers profile to get inspred.
+Create and customize your profile, share stories, photos, and tips.
+You can also visit other travelers profiles to get inspired.

-- Responsive design: responsive design, powered by bootstrap.
-- Noroff API integration: discover travel posts form studnet across the noroff network. use globetrotter filter to explore content specifically from Globetrotter
+#### Post
-- Post Pages: dedicated page for each post, featuring detailed post image description and interactions options.
+The post specific page is a dedicated page for each post, featuring detailed post image description and interactions options.

 ### API limitations
 - react modal do not contain avatar img bcs of no avatar img in the respons.
 - All comments on a post a user has made can not be delete(only comment the logged in user has created), but the icon is still there.
 - profile and my-profile do not show the right count on reactions on posts bcs of missing reactors array from query parameter. but on all other pages it shows one like pr username.

+- The design is responsive, powered by Bootstrap.
+- Noroff API integration: We have integrated posts from students across the Noroff network, using an API powered by Noroff.

 ## Built With